arturoherrero/arturoherrero.com/_posts/2015/2015-01-26-closure-design-patterns-ruby-edition.md

 #### Execute Around Method

-A pair of operations that needs to be performed before and after operations.
+A pair of operations that need to be performed before and after operations.

 ```ruby
 def operations(&block)